PresageLabs/PrediBench/README.md

 We let LLMs place bets on prediction markets from [Polymarket](https://polymarket.com/).

 Each market has two mutually exclusive, discrete outcomes.
 An overwhelming majority of outcome couples are "Yes vs No", exceptions being for instance the two opponents of a sports match.
-Let us place ourselves in the "Yes vs No" alternative.
+Let us place ourselves in the “Yes vs No” alternative.

 Placing a negative bet means to bet the sum of money on the negative outcome.
-Some bets can have outsized returns : for instance, if the "Yes" on an event is priced at 91% and the bet has been placed against the market, effectively buying the same amount of "no shares", the upside is huge : for instance, the "Yes" market price dropping to 73% would triple the stake.
+Some bets can have outsized returns : for instance, if the “Yes” on an event is priced at 91% and the bet has been placed against the market, effectively buying the same amount of “no shares”, the upside is huge : for instance, the “Yes” market price dropping to 73% would triple the stake.

 News can have a sudden and massive impact on prediction markets, like when the news of [Zohran Mahmadi winning the Democratic primary](https://x.com/GlobeEyeNews/status/1937760643261825210) elicited a 40% change in his election odds over less than one hour.